Getting Started with Ekit¶

 6. URLs and Languages¶

-- Query parameters can be used for dynamic pages
+- Query parameters can be used for filtering or dynamic behavior

 Example: